Easy Coconut Macaroons with Condensed Milk + Video

 Why did my macaroons spread?

-It’s normal for these 3 ingredient coconut macaroons to spread a little bit as they bake, but they shouldn’t spread a lot.
+It’s normal for these to spread a little bit as they bake, but they shouldn’t spread a lot.

-If the macaroons spread too much, it’s possible that your mixture wasn’t cold enough before baking, or that it was overmixed or undermixed.
+If yours turned out a bit flat, it’s possible that the cookie mixture was too warm, or that it was overmixed or undermixed.

-For best results, mix your ingredients just enough for them to be properly combined, and don’t wait too long before popping them into the oven to bake.
+For best results, mix the ingredients just enough for them to be evenly combined, and don’t wait too long before popping them in the oven to bake.

 These treats can be stored for up to 7 days at room temperature in an airtight container or bag.
-If you find that your cookies are too sticky, you can store them in the refrigerator to help them hold.
+If you find that your cookies are too sticky, keep them in the refrigerator instead.

-To defrost, let your cookies sit at room temperature or in the refrigerator for about an hour before eating them.
+To defrost, let your cookies sit at room temperature or in the refrigerator for about an hour before eating.

 Enjoy!